kd2flz/OpenVetSimScripts/README.md

 #This script copies video files from a specified location to another specified location
 #It can be set to continuously scan the folder for new files
 #I would reccomend installing grsync (sudo apt install grsync), and using it's built in dry run feature to generate the correct script
-#However, if you feel confident, you can also install rsync modify the below script to reflect the correct paths for your device
+#However, if you feel confident, you can also modify the below script to reflect the correct paths for your device

-echo "This program copies files from an a specified folder on your hard drive to an external device." while true do
+echo "This program copies files from a specified folder on your hard drive to an external device." while true
+    do
-    rsync -r -n -t -v --progress --ignore-existing --modify-window=1 -z -s /path/to/directory /media/user/device_name/folder
+       rsync -r -t -v --progress --ignore-existing --modify-window=1 -z -s /home/david/Pictures /'media/username/devicename/folder'
-     #Change the number after sleep to reflect the seconds you want the script to wait before running rsync again
+        #Change the number after sleep to reflect the number of seconds you want the script to wait before running rsync again
         sleep 10
     done
 ```

 ## Using Rsync